Architecture

 - "Model" component is a serializable (anemic) data structure (

-), which provides a single global store for the whole application, though it can and should be built with composition ofSlices
+Data Model), which provides a single global store for the whole application, though it can and should be built with composition ofSlices.
+It can be propagated to externalStoragesin an independent Sync Loop - the Main Loop is taking

-from UI and I/O and repeatedly updates theData Model
+Eventsfrom UI and I/O and repeatedly updates theData ModelandSlicesinternal states based on their internal rules

 FSM